-- The Florida studies found street sweeping to be the most economical and dominant practice that MS4s could implement in order to maximize nutrient (TN and TP) and particulate matter (PM) recovery benefits to urban drainage systems and the receiving waters discharged into. - Recovery of PM matters: More recovered = more pollutant reduction.
+The Florida studies found street sweeping to be the most economic and dominant practice that MS4s could implement and optimize in order to maximize nutrient (TN and TP) and particulate matter (PM) recovery benefits to urban drainage systems and the receiving waters they discharge to.

+The study showed conclusively that the recovery of particulate material matters and the more PM an MS4 recovers the more the pollutants are reduced!
 The study results are statistically defensible at a 95% confidence level (CL) when combining all 14 MS4s for PM, TN and TP.